-During summer sessions, please email advisors to confirm their availability.
+During summer session and breaks, please email advisors to confirm their availability.

-Dr. Bernadette Holdener (Students with last names A-H)
+Dr. Bernadette Holdener (Also Director of Undergraduate Biochemistry Majors) (Students with last names A-R)

 Additional Stony Brook University Advisors